Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

     If this error arises during runtime, it means that the benchmark binaries and the MPI module do not fit together.
-This happens when you have built the benchmarks written in Fortran with a different compiler than which was used to build the MPI module that whas loaded during the run.
+This happens when you have built the benchmarks written in Fortran with a different compiler than which was used to build the MPI module that was loaded for the run.

 !!! success "Solution"